Dorset Council Admissions Policy 2022-2023

 Admission Arrangements for Community and Voluntary

 This is Dorset Council Local Authority’s (LA’s) admissions policy which applies to statutory school aged children in mainstream schools.
-This policy commences for children applying to schools starting in September 2021 and should be read in conjunction with the parent’s guide.
+This policy commences for children applying to schools to start in September 2022 and should be read in conjunction with the Parent’s Guide.
 The guide along with admissions policies for other types of schools and further information and clarification are available on Dorset’s school admissions website.

 1. Admission of Pupils – General Principles